 If customers aren’t finding your product helpful, if they aren’t seeing the value in it, they’ll simply stop paying for it.
 And they’ll likely switch to a competing product in order to find the value they’re looking for.

 And that’s why more and more companies — including Drift — have been making a conscious decision to invest in strengthening customer relationships.
-And we’ve been doing that by investing in customer success.
+We’ve been doing that by investing in customer success.

 As it turns out, helping your customers become successful with your product isn’t just beneficial for customers.
 It’s also beneficial for your bottomline.